On the Lyapunov Exponent of Monotone Boolean Networks: Abstract

 \section{Abstract}

-We derive asymptotic formulas for the expected average sensitivity of a typical monotone Boolean function.
-The formulas, given in Theorems \ref {theven} and \ref{thodd}, are different depending on whether $n$, the number of variables, is even or odd.
+We derive asymptotic formulas for the Lyapunov exponent of almost all monotone Boolean networks.
+The formulas are different depending on whether the number of variables of the constituent Boolean functions, or equivalently, the connectivity of the Boolean network, is even or odd.